 If all we had to worry about was power in bike racing then crank length would hardly matter at all, which is what most people now believe (because all most people think about is power, especially in this age of being able to measure power).
 But racing also involves aerodynamics and efficiency.
 Once I saw the Martin data it got me to thinking.
-Why would any serious racer want to give up any power, even if it were small, just so they could ride the cranks that came with their bike?
+Why would any serious racer want to give up any power, even if it were small, just so they could ride the cranks they are used to that came with their bike?
 And, even if there were no power advantage, the Martin study only looked at power production and ignored the effect of crank length on bike fit and aerodynamics, a huge factor in determining how fast you can make your bike go.
 This bike fit issue was really the original problem that got me thinking about this.
 This got us to doing some of our own experimenting and our early data shows that for ordinary sized men, when in the aero position, that power does not start to drop until crank length is below 130mm crank length.
 After experimenting with this Pro triathlete Courtney Ogden won Ironman Western Australia racing on 145 mm cranks.
-Another recent experiment by an Italian rider with access to an Excaliber Ergometer (one that measures crank torque around the entire pedal circle for each crank) showed similar results to the Martin study but helps us to explain why (see above).
-See the data averages for the two different lengths.
+Another recent experiment by an Italian rider with access to an Excaliber Ergometer (one that measures crank torque around the entire pedal circle for each crank) showed similar results to the Martin study.
+But this data now helps us to explain why.